alessiapriotti/geocontrol/README.md

   - The frontend image is pulled from a public DockerHub
   - All configuration parameters (e.g. ports, database name, credentials) are centralized and reused across all services.
   - The backend container uses an internal script to **wait for the database to be ready** before attempting any connection.
-  - Sensitive values (passwords, JWT secret) are read from `docker/.env` (caricato automaticamente da Docker Compose).
+  - Sensitive values (passwords, JWT secret) are read from `docker/.env` (loaded automatically by Docker Compose).
 Never commit that file; copy `docker/.env.example` to `docker/.env` and fill in your own values.

   **Run the Docker Compose (from `/docker` folder):**